General · · 27 min read

 3. The Civil Rights Movement

-Understanding these pivotal moments not only aids in succeeding in the naturalization assessment but also deepens your appreciation for American history and its lasting impact on our society today.
+Understanding these events not only aids in succeeding in the test but also deepens your appreciation for the country and its lasting impact on our society today.

 You might be wondering why this knowledge matters.
-Well, recognizing the contributions of key figures such as:
+Well, recognizing the contributions of leaders such as:

 • George Washington